 Connection With Other Islands

-Rhodes has a ferry connection with the following ports: Piraeus (Athens), Agathonisi, Amorgos, Anafi, Astypalaia, Halki, Chios, Heraklion (Crete), Kalymnos, Karpathos, Kasos, Kastelorizo, Kos, Leros, Lesvos, Lipsi, Milos, Naxos, Nisyros, Paros, Patmos, Samos, Santorini, Sitis (Crete), Symi, Syros, Thessaloniki, Tilos, Marmaris (Turkey), Bodrum (Turkey), Fournoi.
+Rhodes has a ferry connection with the following ports: Piraeus (Athens), Agathonisi, Amorgos, Anafi, Astypalaia, Halki, Chios, Heraklion (Crete), Ikaria, Kalymnos, Karpathos, Kasos, Kastelorizo, Kos, Leros, Lipsi, Milos, Naxos, Nisyros, Paros, Patmos, Samos, Santorini, Sitia (Crete), Symi, Syros, Thessaloniki, Tilos, Marmaris (Turkey), Bodrum (Turkey), Fournoi.

 You can now book ferry tickets online for Rhodes via Aktoploika.gr.
 If you plan to travel during July and August, it's best if you have booked several days or weeks earlier to avoid hitches.
 You should also know that round-trip/return ferry tickets come with a considerable discount.